A basket of garlic bread makes any meal feel like a special occasion. Here's how to make a quick and easy homemade loaf.

 Can you make a single slice of garlic bread?

 Garlic bread is very versatile, as our favorite garlic bread recipes prove.
 If you like, you can make a single slice, though you’ll use this recipe only as a template.
-Mix garlic with melted butter and spread over as many slices of bread as you like.
+Mix garlic with melted butter and spread it over as many slices of bread as you like.
 If you’re making a small batch, use a toaster oven to bake.

-Watch how to Make Garlic Bread
+Watch How to Make Garlic Bread

 Garlic Bread